 Transparency, consistency and fairness are critical in the evaluation and scoring of cost proposals.
-Cost proposals are typically graded according to a pre-determined formula which should be identified in the RFQ and the RFP.
-The lowest cost gets the highest number of available points.
-Other proposals get fewer points based on the formula.
+Some owners grade costs and/or price-related factors according to a predetermined formula.
+Any formula should be identified in the RFQ and the RFP.

 Owners have significant latitude in determining the extent to which the cost and price factors influence the outcome because there are no requirements for relative weight of these factors in relation to other selection criteria.
-If cost is a primary consideration, the related factors can we be given significant weight.
+If cost is a primary consideration, the related factors can be given significant weight.
 If qualifications and/or the technical design concept are primary considerations, the weight of cost and price-related factors can be minimized.

-PROGRESSIVE TRADITIONAL BRIDGING Given that the selection is made prior to development of a firm design and price proposal, the design-builder's fee is typically required to meet the required cost or price-related factor.
+PROGRESSIVE TRADITIONAL BRIDGING Given that the selection is made prior to development of a firm design and price proposal, the design-builder's fee is typically required to meet the required cost or price-related factors.
 Where qualifications are more important than cost, a limited number of points is assigned to this selection criteria.
-Designers believe that their fees should be excluded from the cost and or price-related factors required for a progressive selection because (a) it may a violation of RCW 39.80's requirements for qualifications based selection (QBS) of architects and engineers, and (b) the full design team is not typically involved at the time of selection it may not be possible to evaluate the cost.
 Owners typically designate a fixed price for submittals when design quality and program functionality are their highest priorities This approach focuses on the evaluation on qualifications, design quality and value.
 The owner may identify betterments in addition to the baseline program to encourage teams to provide additional value within the fixed price.
 Owners typically seek the lowest cost proposal from a qualified design-build team when economy is their highest priority.
 This often works best for simple programs and limited design goals.
 The cost submittal should align with design proposal requirements which typically include schematic design documents.
 The proposed total cost is typically broken down into multiple categories, including owner-stipulated allowances.
 Given the prescriptive nature of bridging documents owners typically seek the lowest cost proposal from a qualified design-build team.
 The cost submittal should align with design proposal requirements which typically include design development documents.
 The proposed total cost is typically broken down into multiple categories, including owner-stipulated allowances.